capsule-corp-ternoa/ternoa-proposals/standards/ternoa-1.0.0/basic-nft/001-TS-collections.md

         "name": "origin",
         "type": "OriginFor<T>",
         "description": "",
+        "constraints": [
-        "constraints": "The caller needs to be of signed origin."
+          "The caller needs to be of signed origin."
+        ]
       },
       {
         "name": "nft_id",
         "type": "NFTId",
-        "description": "The ID of the NFT that needs to associated with a collection.", "constraints": "The caller needs to be the owner of the NFT."
+        "description": "The ID of the NFT that needs to associated with a collection.", "constraints": [
+          "The caller needs to be the owner of the NFT.", "The NFT needs to be not associated with any collection."
+        ]
       },
       {
         "name": "collection_id",
         "type": "CollectionID",
-        "description": "The ID of the collection that needs to associated with an NFT.", "constraints": "The caller needs to be the owner of the collection."
+        "description": "The ID of the collection that needs to associated with an NFT.", "constraints": [
+          "The caller needs to be the owner of the collection.", "The collection cannot be closed",
+          "The collection needs to have less NFT associated with it than the maximum limit."
+        ]
       }
     ],
     "events": [